codelingo/docs/docs/index.md

 ## Dashboard

-Automating code reviews is now easier than ever using the codelingo [dashboard](https://www.codelingo.io/dashboard).
-Simply sign in with github and follow the tutorial to run your first Action.
+Automating code reviews is now easier than ever using the CodeLingo [Dashboard](https://www.codelingo.io/dashboard).
+Sign in with GitHub and follow the tutorial to run your first Action.

 # Getting Started Guide